Eban-Covarrubias/lab-report-2/README.md

 the lowest value was also done in the same for loop that was adding up the sum.
 From there, the average could be accurately calculated and returned:
 ![Image](WorkingCode.png)

+Part 3:
+Something that I have learned is how to create a webserver and how URL's are incredibly important for passing information to webservers.
+I didn't realize how important the specific path of a URL was until I created a webserver that was modified entirely by entering queries into the path.
+I also learned a lot about testing with Junit, I previously have done all of my debugging using embeded print statements in my methods.
+Junit tests provide a much more clean and organized way to do testing on my methods.